︎ ︎ ︎

 Link to Video

 The Sea is a Blue Memory is an animation work that explores the sea as a repository of collective memory, entangling the personal, the historical and the mythological.
 More than a physical expanse, the sea emerges as a living, breathing entity, one that holds within its depths of forgotten narratives and spectral presences.
-Fluid and boundless, it resists linear chronologies, presenting history not as a fixed account but as an ever-shifting, multi-layered terrain where time folds into itself.
+Resisting linear chronologies, it presents history not as a fixed account but as an ever-shifting, multi-layered terrain where time folds into itself.

-By treating the sea as a dynamic archive, the work challenges conventional notions of history, moving beyond the rigidity of land-based records to embrace a more ephemeral, embodied, and sensorial understanding of the past.
+By treating the sea as a dynamic archive, the work challenges conventional notions of history, moving beyond the rigidity of land-based archives to embrace an ephemeral, embodied, and sensorial understanding of the past.
 The sea carries traces of migrations, trade routes, and colonial violence, just as it bears witness to acts of resistance, survival, and spiritual reverence.
-Its undulating surface mirrors the tension between remembering and forgetting, between what surfaces and what remains submerged.
+Its oscillating exterior reflects the tension between remembering and forgetting, between what surfaces and what remains submerged.